-- If you're under 37 – in your first IVF cycle, you should only have a single embryo transfer.
-On your second cycle you should only have one if at least one top-quality embryo is available.
+- If you're under 37 – in your first cycle, you should only have a single embryo transfer.
+On your second cycle, you should only have one if at least one top-quality embryo is available.
 If no top-quality embryos are available, they may implant two.
-In the third IVF cycle, you should have up to two embryos.
+In the third cycle, you should have up to two embryos.

-- If you're aged 37-39 – for your first and second IVF cycles one embryo is recommended if there is at least one top-quality embryo, and two if there are no top-quality embryos.
+- If you're aged 37-39 – for your first and second cycles, one embryo is recommended if there is at least one top-quality embryo, and two if there are no top-quality embryos.
 In the third cycle, you should have up to two.

 - If you're aged 40-42 – you can have a double embryo transfer at any point.